revathyj123/Jan2025APIPostmanCollections/README.md

 # Jan2025APIPostmanCollections

-This repository contains Postman collections and related files for API testing.
+This repository contains Postman/Newman collections, Test data and envirometnt json files for API testing.
 It is designed to help with efficient and effective API testing for various scenarios.

 ## Features
 - Organized collections for structured API testing.